felonwan/Intuitive_Inference-to-Rule-based_Reasoning/README.md

 Check the LLMs' capacity of Intuitive Inference and Rule-based Reasoning.
 Inspired by the distinct performances between answering '9.11 or 9.9, which is bigger?'  and 'which is bigger, 9.11 or 9.9?'.

 ## Introduction
 As a reasonable answering style, LLMs usually first state the key answer clearly and then give reasoning details, especially for a realative simple question.
-We termed **Intuitive Inference** (II) as the directly given answer of a question at the start of the answer without a process of logic/rule-based reasoning.
+We termed **Intuitive Inference** (II) as the directly given conclusion of a question at the start of the answer without a prepositive process of logic/rule-based reasoning.
 While the **Rule-based Reasoning** (RR) is detailed and recalled related rules, e.g., Chain of thought (CoT).
 Incorrect descriptions II and RR of LLM can both be called **Hallucination**.

 ## Results
 ## Combined Intuitive Inference and Rule-based Reasoning